-I am a theatre maker, dancer, musician, voice coach, improviser and lecturer.
-Born in Greece, I am currently based in the UK. and work across Europe.
+I am an interdisciplinary performer and maker with a background and skills on theatre (physical and street theatre), contemporary dance, devising, classical piano, folk accordion, folk singing, polyphonic singing, voice coaching, improvisation.
+Born in Greece, I am currently based in the UK and work across Europe.

 I studied Applied Music Education at the University of Macedonia (Thessaloniki, GR) and Physical and Street Theatre at Ougka Klara school.
 In 2015, I received a scholarship to undertake practice-based research at the University of Glasgow as part of the MLitt in Theatre Practices, where, trough studio work and performance making, I investigated relationships between voice and movement in performance.